-- 2.1 A firm's board has the ultimate responsibility for the approval and oversight of the firm's Operational Resilience Framework.
+A firm's board has the ultimate responsibility for the approval and oversight of the firm's Operational Resilience Framework.
 Leadership from the top down should ensure that resilience is intrinsically built into a firm's strategic decisions and allow boards to prioritise activities and target investment towards making critical or important business services more resilient.
-A top down approach to operational resilience creates a uniform process flow and enhances clarity on the responsibilities throughout the organisation to conduct business within approved impact tolerances. - 2.2 All board members should have sufficient understanding to provide effective oversight and challenge of the firm's operational resilience.
-Senior management should be given the financial, technical and other resources needed in order to support the firm's overall operational resilience efforts under the oversight of the board. - 2.3 The board and senior management should have accurate and adequate oversight of resilience activity, trends and remediation measures, which allows them to make the business decisions regarding investments and risk exposure.
+A topdown approach to operational resilience creates a uniform process flow and enhances clarity on the responsibilities throughout the organisation to conduct business within approved impact tolerances.

+All board members should have sufficient understanding to provide effective oversight and challenge of the firm's operational resilience.
+Senior management should be given the financial, technical and other resources needed in order to support the firm's overall operational resilience efforts under the oversight of the board.

+The board and senior management should have accurate and adequate oversight of resilience activity, trends and remediation measures, which allows them to make the business decisions regarding investments and risk exposure.
 A firm should provide formal operational resilience management information (MI) to its board on a regular basis and in the event of a disruption.
 The operational resilience MI should be embedded into the existing reporting structure making it adequate, meaningful and timely.
-Escalation routes should be established for when vulnerabilities are identified or when an unexpected disruption occurs. - 2.4 The board has responsibility for the approval of the operational resilience strategy and approval of the critical or important business services, impact tolerances, business service maps, scenario testing to ascertain the firm's ability to remain within impact tolerances, and communications plans.
-The board should review and approve all elements of the Operational Resilience Framework at least annually. - 2.5 Additionally, a board should test its firm's assessment of its critical or important business services, impact tolerances, business service maps and scenario analyses at least annually and/or as part of the lessons learned exercise after a disruption has occurred.
-The actions a firm takes to improve operational resilience, including through their investment decisions, should be prioritised based on factors such as the potential impact of disruptions, time criticality, and progress required to be able to remain within impact tolerances.
+Escalation routes should be established for when vulnerabilities are identified or when an unexpected disruption occurs.

+The board has responsibility for the approval of the operational resilience framework and approval of the critical or important business services, impact tolerances, business service maps, scenario testing to ascertain the firm's ability to remain within impact tolerances, and communications plans.
+The board should review the components of the Operational Resilience Framework at least annually to confirm that there are no undetected developing weaknesses.

+The board should oversee senior management assessments of the components of the Operational Resilience Framework.
+The board is responsible for review, challenge and approval of the assessments of its critical or important business services, impact tolerances, business service maps and scenario analysis annually and/or as part of the lessons learned exercise after a disruption has occurred.

+The actions a firm takes to improve operational resilience, including through its investment decisions, should be prioritised based on factors such as the potential impact of disruptions, time criticality and progress required to be able to remain within impact tolerances.

-Guideline 2: The Operational Resilience Framework should be embedded within a firm's overall Governance and Risk Management Frameworks.
+Guideline 2: The Operational Resilience Framework should be aligned with a firm's overall Governance and Risk Management Frameworks.